 • paralysis and paresthesia of small muscle fibers.

-The consequence of this form is often muscle atrophy and deterioration of the motor activity of the damaged areas.
+The consequence of this form is often muscle atrophy and deterioration in motor activity of the damaged areas.

 It is the most severe form of the disease, during which the membranes of the brain are affected.
-Tick-borne encephalitis symptoms develop very quickly.
+Signs of tick-borne encephalitis develop very quickly.
 These include:

 • coma;